ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Minimal size of block to compress in CROSS JOIN.
 Zero value means - disable this threshold.
 This block is compressed when any of the two thresholds (by rows or by bytes) are reached.

 Default value: `1GiB`.

+## use_hive_partitioning

+Allows the usage of Hive-style partitioning in queries.
+When enabled, ClickHouse interprets and maintains table partitions in a way that is consistent with the Hive partitioning scheme, which is commonly used in Hadoop ecosystems.

+Default value: `0`.